maodd/shiplib-ios-framework/README.md

 2. Select the "Build Phases" tab from your main target settings.
 Expand the "Copy Bundle Resources" section

 3. In the Pods project, expand the Pods/ShipLib/ directory.
-Drag "Sincerely.framework" to the "Copy bundle Resources" section
+Drag "ShipLib.framework" to the "Copy bundle Resources" section

 ## Manual Installation